Lufthansa ground staff strike begins, passenger services unaffected

 The employee representatives recently rejected a new offer from Lufthansa as insufficient after two days of collective bargaining.

-Lufthansa had submitted this after the latest wave of warning strikes by ground staff.
-The next negotiations are due to take place on March 13 and March 14.
+Lufthansa had submitted this after the latest wave of strikes by ground staff.